What is Display Sparkle?

 International Conference on Display Technology (ICDT 2020)

-The reproducible quantification of anti-glare layer based display sparkle with Imaging Luminance Measurement Devices (ILMD) is essential for testing and conformity assessment of many displays aiming at outdoor applications.
-This study systematically researches relevant setup and system influences of a Fourier space-based sparkle evaluation.
-These include 13 different antiglare layers, two displays with different PPI, and several different system setups featuring 12 different camera/lens combinations and more than 10000 individual luminance images.
+The reproducible quantification of anti-glare layer based display sparkle with Imaging Luminance Measurement Devices (ILMD) is essential for testing and conformity assessment of many displays intended for outdoor applications.
+This study systematically investigates relevant setup and system influences of a Fourier space-based sparkle evaluation.
+These include 13 different anti-glare layers, two displays with different PPI, and several different system setups featuring 12 different camera/lens combinations and more than 10,000 individual luminance images.
 Based on the resulting sensitivities, the measurement procedure is optimized with respect to the achieved reproducibility.
-The resulting procedure serves as basis to define a new automotive specification for reproducible sparkle measurements and may do so for other applications, that need to quantify sparkle in a reproducible way.
+The resulting procedure serves as a basis to define a new automotive specification for reproducible sparkle measurements and may do so for other applications that need to quantify sparkle in a reproducible way.

 International Display Workshop (IDW 2021)

 This contribution evaluates a frequency-filter based sparkle evaluation and investigates the compromise between reproducible measurement results and flexible setup conditions.
-It bases on measurements with two displays and 9 AGLs.
-The findings serve as basis for the measurement conditions of an upcoming automotive display sparkle measurement specification
+It is based on measurements with two displays and 9 AGLs.
+The findings serve as a basis for the measurement conditions of an upcoming automotive display sparkle measurement specification.

-Authors: Ingo Rotscholl; A. Schlipf, C. Rickers, U. Krüger
+Authors: I. Rotscholl; A. Schlipf, C. Rickers, U. Krüger

 Type: